visusolis/visusolis.github.io/content/w/theview.md

 I look up, someone is putting out their clothes to dry, quite ambitious given the dark clouds coming up.

-I stretch my back on the balcony.
+I stretch using the balcony.
 It’s been a good night, but my back is still aching a little bit.

 I turn my head to the left, and today, I see you, looking ahead, and smiling as always.